-AnQiCMS provides a rich set of filters in the template for data processing and display, wherecontainThe filter is a practical tool often used to determine if the content contains specific keywords.When using such filters, we often encounter issues related to case sensitivity, which directly affects the accuracy of search and filtering results.
+AnQiCMS provides a rich set of filters in the template for data processing and display, among whichcontainThe filter is a practical tool often used to determine if content contains specific keywords.When using such filters, we often encounter issues related to case sensitivity, which directly affects the accuracy of search and filtering results.

-containThe filter plays the role of a "content detector" in the AnQi CMS template, it can determine whether a string, array, key-value pair (map), or structure (struct) contains a specific keyword and returns a boolean value (TrueorFalse)。Its syntax is concise and clear:
+containThe filter plays the role of a "content detector" in Anqi CMS templates, it can determine whether a string, array, key-value pair (map), or structure (struct) contains a specific keyword and return a boolean value (TrueorFalse) Its syntax is concise and clear:

 {{ obj|contain:关键词 }}